pandio-com/pulsar-python-functions/README.md

 Implementation of the excellent [scikit-multiflow](https://scikit-multiflow.github.io/) to train & predict a Naive Bayes model on a stream of data.
 Data generated using an AGRAWAL generator.
 Watch the log consumer as the accuracy of the model increases with each event produced.

+### Python Schema

+As of 2.6.0, [Functions written in Python do not support schemas](https://apache-pulsar.slack.com/archives/C5Z4T36F7/p1593488633393600), even though the Python client does.
+A workaround was developed in this example.

 ## Requirements

 - Python 3.7 (2.x will require some modification for existing functions that are written in 3.7, new functions can be written in either version of Python)